ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 ![Ubika vrack](./images/virtual-interface-2.png)

-* Remove the default gateway and add the RTvRack gateway for each managed Ubika (Setup -> Networking -> Routes)
+* Remove the default gateway and add the vRack gateway for each managed Ubika (Setup -> Networking -> Routes)

 UWG managed-1 :